Stress, fertility and magnesium deficiency are directly connected with each other.

 However, women who were found to have a higher level of cortisol, which is a measure of chronic stress, were no less likely to conceive than women with lower levels of the stress hormone.
 Dr Cecilia Pyper, of the National Perinatal Epidemiology Unit at the University of Oxford, said: “The findings support the idea that couples should aim to stay as relaxed as they can about trying for a baby.

-“In some people’s cases, it might be relevant to look at relaxation techniques, counseling and even approaches like yoga and meditation.”The findings are published in the journal Fertility and Sterility.
+“In some people’s cases, it might be relevant to look at relaxation techniques, counselling and even approaches like yoga and meditation.”The findings are published in the journal Fertility and Sterility.
 Source

 Of course, yoga and relaxation, as well as other ways to slow down and relax the body and mind are immensely beneficial, but when I read this article, I thought to myself that without magnesium supplementation relaxation techniques will only have a limited effect.